Discussing Europe’s role in guiding innovation policy and practices

 Why should users and industries care about 5G?
 How is 5G different from other previous generations of wireless?
 What are the industry dynamics the policymakers need to be aware of, for enabling successful evolution of the technology?
 How does Europe best position itself to fully leverage the potential of 5G?

-This panel will examine specific questions in a moderated discussion amongst the industry experts and all the roundtable participants.
+This panel examined specific questions in a moderated discussion amongst the industry experts and all the roundtable participants.

 Shining a Spotlight on IP Licensing: Industry Practices and Proposed Guidelines